-- + Introduce a Boys mentor.

-- + Introduce Sixth form tutoring
+- + Introduce a Boys mentor. - + Introduce Sixth form tutoring

-- + Introduce P6 reading lessons for all students falling behind

-THE RIVERS' THREE TIERED APPROACH: AN EVIDENCE INFORMED STRATEGY pupils.
+THE RIVERS' THREE TIERED APPROACH: AN EVIDENCE INFORMED STRATEGY

-Closing the attainment gap: key lessons learned in the EEF's (Education Endownment Funds) first six years. vital that schools (as well as early years and post-16 settings)
+Closing the attainment gap: key lessons learned in the EEF's (Education Endownment Funds) first six years.

 Early Years education has huge promise in preventing the attainment gap becoming entrenched before children start school.
 However, it has not - yet - yielded as much as it should.
 Professional support and training for early years workers is key.
 Areas with potential include communication and language approaches; self-regulation strategies; and parental involvement.